percona/percona-server/doc/source/release-notes/Percona-Server-5.5.17-22.1.rst

 Bug Fixes
 =========

-  * MyISAM repair-by-sort buffer cannot be greater than 4GB even on 64bit architectures.
+  * MyISAM repair-by-sort buffer could not be greater than 4GB even on 64bit architectures.
 Bug Fixed: :bug:`878404` (*Alexey Kopytov*).

   * The kill idle transactions feature in |XtraDB| (if enabled) could sometimes cause the server to crash.
 Bug Fixed: :bug:`871722` (*Yasufumi Kinoshita*).

-  * In a master-master setup when using SET user variables it was possible to have `SHOW SLAVE STATUS` give incorrect output.
+  * In a master-master setup when using SET user variables it was possible to have `SHOW SLAVE STATUS` give incorrect output due to a corrupted relay log.
 Bug Fixed: :bug:`860910` (*Alexey Kopytov*).